- What happens if I behave incorrectly

 - Platform Behavior Standards

 The Bugcrowd code of conduct is one of the most important resources on Bugcrowd’s platform and provides guidelines to follow as a Researcher to successfully keep to a professional path.
 It is mandatory that you adhere to the code of conduct when working on a bounty or engaging with our community.

-Enforceable areas include (but are not limited to)
+A few enforceable areas include (but not limited to) the following:

 - Disruptive behaviour/testing